jbhannah/jbhannah.net/src/articles/2016-09-23-vin-scully-is-a-legend-but-not-a-saint.md

 a kid and my love for the game now was sitting by the pool with my dad on Sunday afternoons, listening to AM radio broadcasts of Los Angeles Dodgers games called by Vin Scully (and sponsored by Farmer John).
-Every time I read about him I come across a story that's entirely new to me, and this tribute by Olbermann has several good ones.
+Every time I read about him I come across a story that’s entirely new to me, and this tribute by Olbermann has several good ones.